 If you choose a high level of service, you’ll need to give the relocation company plenty of notice, as they’ll need to come to your home and survey your belongings before providing you with a full quote.
 Ideally, you should plan to allow at least three months, and remember, the best companies fill their slots quickly.

-Relocation companies will always offer a professional packing service at an extra cost (if you’re in the UK, services are usually charged from around £10 per cubic metre).
+Relocation companies always offer a professional packing service at an extra cost.
 Professional packers are often worth the investment as they provide you with extra peace of mind that your belongings will be safe.

 Some relocation companies offering services to South Africa will insist on packing your belongings and won’t offer full insurance if you’ve packed them yourself, but this isn’t always the case so check the terms and conditions.